 There are numerous companies that hire South African teachers so there is an opportunity to teach, but overall South Africans do have more difficulty getting hired as an online teacher as when compared to other nationalities.

-The reasons for this are numerous but we will do our best to be fair and explain why an ever growing list of online teaching companies are deciding to pass on hiring South African teachers all together or are not renewing contracts for current South African teachers.
+The reasons for this are numerous, but we will do our best to be fair and explain why an ever growing list of online teaching companies are deciding to pass on hiring South African teachers all together, as well as why they are not renewing contracts for current South African teachers.